FinnLeWeirdo/biomemakeover.github.io/features/mobs.md

 ## Decayed
 The decayed is a zombie variant that spawns in the swamp.
 These slimy boys use a shield to defend themselves so may be a tricky fight.

+## Witch Quests
+Witch quests are available when you're wearing a witch hat.
+Interacting with a witch will give you a menu showing the requested items along with the difficulty level.
+When you hand in every item for a quest, you'll get a reward based on the difficulty of the quest.

+After looking at a witch's quest, that witch has an extended despawn timer.